 - 26. Parent/carers will be expected to accept or decline the offer of a place as soon as possible.
 Parents must be given a reasonable amount of time to consider the offer (5 school days). - 27.
 Where a parent does not respond within this time frame Hounslow will make every reasonable effort to contact the parent to find out whether or not they wish to accept the place.
-Where the parent fails to respond the offer of a place will be withdrawn. - Children will remain on the waiting list until the end of the academic year in which the application was made for any higher preference than the school offered. - 29.
-Schools will be required to provide a weekly roll update so that it is clear on a week by week basis where there are vacancies across all schools and year groups. - 30.
+Where the parent fails to respond the offer of a place will be withdrawn. - 28.
+Children will remain on the waiting list until the end of the academic year in which the application was made for any higher preference than the school offered. - 29.
+Schools will be required to provide roll updates so that it is clear where there are vacancies across all schools and year groups. - 30.
 When a child leaves a Hounslow school, the school must advise the Hounslow School Admissions Team of their name and the child's future educational provision.